The Rise of Benefit and Certified B-Corporations

 A Journey Towards Sustainable Business

-Benefit Corporations and Certified B-Corporations often get conflated, but they represent distinct concepts within the realm of socially responsible business.
+Benefit Corporations and Certified B-Corporations are often conflated, but they represent two different corporate structures.
 A Benefit Corporation is a legal status in the U.S. that allows for-profit companies to prioritize social and environmental goals.
 This legal framework changes how a company can be held accountable by shareholders, broadening the company’s fiduciary duty to include non-financial interests.
 Benefit Corporations publish an annual “Benefit Report” that assesses their social and environmental performance, but there are rarely consequences for noncompliance.

-On the other hand, a Certified B-Corporation is a distinction granted by the nonprofit B Lab to companies that meet rigorous standards of social and environmental performance, accountability, and transparency.
-A company does not need to be incorporated as a Benefit Corporation to become a Certified B-Corporation.
+On the other hand, a Certified B-Corporation is a distinction granted by the nonprofit organization B Lab to companies that meet rigorous social and environmental performance standards, accountability, and transparency.
+A company must not be incorporated as a Benefit Corporation to become a Certified B-Corporation.
 The B Lab Certification process is rigorous and must be renewed every three years.
-Companies are required to meet high standards relating to social and environmental performance and adhere to transparency and accountability expectations.
+Companies must meet social and environmental performance standards and adhere to transparency and accountability expectations.

 Since Benefit Corporations and Certified C-Corporations both represent a declaration and commitment to socially responsible business practices, they are often referred to collectively as “B-Corporations.”
-However, the intensive nature of receiving and maintaining the Certified B-Corporation distinction is generally more rigorous and what we will focus on with the rest of this discussion.
+However, the intensive nature of receiving and maintaining a B-Corporation certification is generally more rigorous.

 The Origins of Certified B-Corporations

 The concept of B-Corporation Certification emerged in the mid-2000s as a response to growing concerns about environmental sustainability and social inequality.
-Three friends—Jay Coen Gilbert, Bart Houlahan, and Andrew Kassoy—founded B Lab, the organization behind B-Corp Certification, in 2006.
-They recognized a need for a certification that would not only identify companies striving for more than just profit but also help consumers, investors, and policymakers to support these businesses.
+Founded in 2006 by Jay Coen Gilbert, Bart Houlahan, and Andrew Kassoy, B Lab recognized the need for a way to identify companies committed to sustainability and equity.
 The first group of 82 Certified B-Corporations was announced in 2007, marking the beginning of a global movement towards ethical business practices.

 Characteristics of B-Corporations